Annabelle: Creation – A Welcome Entry in The Conjuring Universe

 While majority of characters are one-dimensional, the two little girls who are the centre of the narrative manage to pique the interest and are brilliantly played by Talitha Bateman & Lulu Wilson, not to mention that their sister-like chemistry is believable and their individual performance is no slouch either.
 The rest of the cast doesn’t impress much but their input is still serviceable.

 On an overall scale, Annabelle: Creation achieves what it set out to do and offers a cinematic experience that most viewers would find far more satisfying than what Annabelle had in store for them.
-It isn’t always successful in deriving horror from its ambience and often resorts to clichéd elements but the director utilises them all in terrific fashion to startle the audience on more occasions than once.
-In short, what it lacks in plot & characterisation, it makes up in sudden shocks & screams.
+It isn’t always successful in deriving horror from its ambience and often resorts to clichéd elements but the director utilizes them all in terrific fashion to startle the audience on more occasions than once.
+In short, what it lacks in plot & characterization, it makes up in sudden shocks & screams.
 Definitely worth a shot.